Stamp Category: Commemorative

 The stamp fulfilled the then-current first-class postage rate of 29c.

 About the stamp design: The stamp was designed by artist Ned Seidler, who had designed the1993 garden flowers stamps.
-Seidler used the same clever technique as before, with the lily appearing to be part of the same bouquet, along with the zinnia, gladiolus, marigold, and rose.
+Seidler used the same clever technique as before, with the lily appearing to be part of the same bouquet, along with the lily, gladiolus, zinnia, and marigold.

 The painting was a combination of watercolor and gouache.
 Gouache is a thicker, opaque form of watercolor.